SheCodesAus/she-codes-crowdfunding-api-project-Angela11223344/.github/README.md

 ## Features

 --> Create a user account
---> Update the information in your user account
---> Create a project
+--> Update the information in your user account (username, email, first name, last name or password) --> Create a project
 --> Submit a pledge to your chosen project
 --> Search for keywords in 'Project List'